 Arriving here was the easy part.
 Not wanting to leave… well, that was a whole different story!

-The only thing we really didn’t like about this park was the map.
-And this was mainly because of me.
+The only thing I wasn’t really feeling about this park was the map.
+But it’s mainly for personal preference.
 Unfortunately, I’m really bad at reading maps and this one is not as easy to understand as other park maps.
-At least for me, that is.
+But like I said, it’s just me.

-For us, doing just one trip for exploring Hillsborough is definitely not enough.
-Regardless, we made the most of this trip and we enjoyed it to the max!
+For me, just one day of exploring Hillsborough is definitely not enough.
+This is one of those parks where you will want to spend the whole day and come back again.
+Regardless, I made the most of this trip and enjoyed it to the max!

-Arriving early is a must since it’s a big park with plenty to see.
-We hiked around the park and explored a couple of different areas like the Flatwoods Pond and went inside the Interpretive Center.
-Walked the wooden bridge and then headed to the Nature Trail (1.2 miles) that leads the way to the rapids.
+Also, arriving early is a must since it’s a big park with plenty to see.
+I hiked and explored a couple of different areas like the Flatwoods Pond and went inside the Interpretive Center.
+I also hiked along the wooden bridge and then headed to the Nature Trail (1.2 miles) that leads the way to the rapids.

-Then, we hiked the Baynard Trail (1.1 miles) and finished exploring around the Poolside Café.
-And of course, we took lots of pictures!
-Because, why not?
+Then, I hiked the Baynard Trail (1.1 miles) and finished exploring around the Poolside Café.

 Hillsborough River State Park has four trails to choose from for a total of approximately 7 miles of hiking!